uvaa/framework.appsettings/README.md

         }
     }

-You can then override the value of the AppSettings in the web.
-Config via the Environment
+You can then override the value of the AppSettings in the web.Config via the Environment

 ### 3.1 web.config example